gerassimos/dgs19/docs/D_S06_L02_Docker_Network_CLI_commands.md

 ## Network driver - host (example) (1)
-- The host network `--network host` is a special network that skips the virtual networking of Docker and attaches the container directly to the host interface.
+- The host network `--network host` is a special network that skips the virtual networking of Docker and attaches the container directly to the **host interface**.
-- If you use the host network driver for a container, that container’s network stack is not isolated from the Docker host.
+- If you use the host network driver for a container, that container’s network stack is **not isolated** from the Docker host.
-- In this case, there NO protection from the NAT firewall that seats in the front of the virtual networks.
+- In this case, there **NO protection** from the NAT firewall that seats in the front of the virtual networks.
 - For instance, if you run a container which binds to port 80 and you use host networking, the container’s application will be available on port 80 on the host’s IP address.
-- There is better network performance, since there are not any virtual layers present.
+- There is **better network performance**, since there are not any virtual layers present.
 - There are special applications that require access to the physical network interface.

 ---